pudly/schmopera-hugo/content/articles/prove-youre-an-opera-buff-at-the-cocs-opera-trivia.md

 ---
-title: Prove you're an opera buff at the COC's Opera Trivia
+title: "Prove you&#039;re an opera buff at the COC&#039;s Opera Trivia"
 ---

 Are you an opera buff?
 Prove it!